A4nold/AfriMart/README.md

 📄 **Detailed design and rationale:**
 [Oracle Resolution Architecture](./docs/architecture/Oracle_Resolution_Architecture.pdf)
+*Planned to build, manual resolution with authority key as a signer for now.

 AfriMart prioritizes transparency, dispute-resistance, and extensibility in market resolution.
 All resolutions ultimately finalize on-chain, with clear audit trails and deterministic outcomes.